Here’s how to fix error 0x800070002c-0x3000d on Windows PCs

 Sometimes upgrading to Windows 10 isn’t as smooth as you might think and errors can occur.
 One of these errors is error 0x800070002c-0x3000d which happens when you try to upgrade from Windows 7 to Windows 10.

-Error 0x800070002c-0x3000d can prevent your completely from upgrading to Windows 10, but it seems that there are few solutions available that you can try.
+Error 0x800070002c-0x3000d can prevent you completely from upgrading to Windows 10, but it seems that there are few solutions available that you can try.

 Solution 1 – Uninstall antivirus and defragment your hard drive

 After you’ve uninstalled your antivirus, try to upgrade to Windows 10 again.
-If the problem persists, you might have to use defragmentation tool in Windows and defragment your hard drive.
+If the problem persists, you might have to use a defragmentation tool in Windows and defragment your hard drive.

 Solution 2 – Disable USB devices and unplug all USB peripherals

 Before we start, make sure that you have removed all installed antivirus software.